IonutMorariu/fullstack-template/README.md

     docker login
     sh prod-build.sh

-On the machine that you're going to deploy pull just the prod-docker-compose.yml and replace "USERNAME" with your dockerhub username and the run
+On the machine that you're going to deploy pull just the prod-docker-compose.yml and replace "USERNAME" with your dockerhub username and then run

     docker-compose -d -f prod-docker-compose.yml up --build